Published on March 10th, 2017 | by TerraCycle1

 5 “Lightweighted” Items that Make a Heavy Environmental Impact

+“Lightweighted” is a new term for me, but turns out to make a big difference when it comes to package waste.
 When it comes to living sustainably, less is more.
 Setting out to buy less, consume less and waste less often translates into a reduced carbon footprint, offsetting demand for the goods and services that put strain on the earth’s finite resources.
-However, a smaller package doesn’t always equal a smaller environmental impact, as demonstrated by the trend of “lightweighting” in consumer product packaging.
+However, a smaller package doesn’t always equal a smaller environmental impact, as demonstrated by the trend of “lightweighted” consumer product packaging options.

 In a nutshell, “lightweighting” is the practice of cutting down the amount of packaging material used to make it, or replacing it with a lighter weight alternative entirely (i.e. glass vs plastic); the average consumer will see this most often in the food and beverage market, which increasingly innovates to satisfy needs of convenience, function and novelty in today’s fast-paced culture.